Structure theorems for actions of homeomorphism groups: Application: bundle structure and the extension problem in the differentiable case

 where $H(B)$ denotes the diffeomorphisms supported on $B$ and isotopic to the identity through diffeomorphisms supported on $B$, so $p$ is a continuous map.

 Fix a basepoint $b \in M$ and let $F = p^{-1}(b)$.
 First, we define a local product structure as we did in the proof of the generalized flat bundle theorem for actions by homeomorphisms.
-Let $T$ be an $\R^n$ subgroup of $\Diff^\infty_0(M)$ such that $b$ has a free orbit.
-For instance, one may take a collection of $n$ smooth vector fields on $M$ which commute and are linearly independent inside of a small coordinate box $R$ containing $b$, and have disjoint support outside of $R$.
-The orbit action of $T$ on $M$ gives us an identification of $R$ with a box in $\R^n$, giving a smooth local chart for $M$ at $b$.
-Let $U$ be a small neighborhood of the identity in $T$.
-Then the map $\psi: U \times F \to p^{-1}(R)$ defined by $\psi(t,y) = \rho(t)(y)$ is a continuous, injective map onto an open subset of $N$.
+Let $T$ be an embedding of a neighborhood of the identity in $\R^m$ into $\Diff^\infty_0(M)$ with $T(0) = \mathrm{id}$, such that $b$ has a free orbit under $T$, we again do this using a collection of $m$ smooth vector fields on $M$ which are linearly independent inside of a small coordinate box containing $b$, as we did in the proof of Proposition \ref{prop:cover}.
+The orbit map of $b$ under $T$ gives a smooth local chart for $M$ around $b$.
+Let $U$ be a small neighborhood of the identity in $T \subset \Diff^\infty_0(M)$.
+Then the map $\psi: U \times F \to p^{-1}(U \cdot b)$ defined by $\psi(t,y) = \rho(t)(y)$ is a continuous, injective map onto the open subset $p^{-1}(U\cdot b)$ of $N$.